redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 ### Manual SSL Configuration

-For a manual installation the SSL certificates need to be pre-positioned on the controller node.
+For a manual installation the SSL certificates need to be pre-positioned on the controller or compute node.

-The default location for the certificates are defined in the controller configuration.
+The default location for the certificates are defined in the node hostgroup.
 The defaults are:

       mysql_ca        /etc/ipa/ca.crt
       mysql_cert     /etc/pki/tls/certs/FQDN-mysql.crt